As we grow older, we become increasingly vulnerable to age-related cognitive loss, which might include being diagnosed with neurological illnesses.

-One of the most common side effects of this supplement are headaches.
-This is thanks to excessive choline accumulation, which is often accompanied by dizziness.
+One of the most common side effects of this supplement is headaches.
+This is due to an overabundance of choline, which is often accompanied by dizziness.
 If you experience this side effect, it is recommended to take a couple of days off until you begin to feel better.

-“Alpha gpc is underrated imo when ppl say its optional to dose it alongside racetams for headache prevention.
-On its own it can really improve my workouts and motivation outside the gym.
+“Alpha gpc is underrated when ppl say it’s optional to dose it alongside racetams for headache prevention.
+On its own, it can really improve my workouts and motivation outside the gym.
 Alpha gpc and uridine are my fav mood enhancers.”
-Robtobin1, Reddit review of Alpha GPC

 Alpha GPC Stacks

 As the most bioavailable form of choline, this supplement is a beneficial addition to many nootropic stacks.